indiesquidge/squidgefiles/README.md

 ⚠️ **NOTE**: the contents of `.profile` from the gist mentioned above are already in place in the `zshrc` of this repository, so no need to worry about that.

-Then you can set your git config to require a signature
+Then you can set your git config to require a signature using GPG

 ```
 git config --global commit.gpgsign true
+git config --global gpg.program /usr/local/bin/gpg
 ```

 Now when you make some changes in a git directory, committing those changes will